The riddler is a weekly math, logic and probability problem hosted by fivethirtyeight.com, a statistically oriented politics, sports and culture blog.

-This is a mathmatical object I made based off a problem on the /r/puzzles subreddit.
+This is a mathmatical object I made and obviously named after myself

 It is a square matrix such that each row's leftmost element times its rightmost element will equal the two inner numbers (in the example below, the top row has 6*7 = 42).
 Similarly, each column's uppermost element times the column's lowermost element equals the middle digits (in the example, the right column is 7*8 = 56), as read top to bottom.